-- i) More than one person: Partnership needs a minimum number of two persons and maximum 20. - ii) Agreement :- It is an outcome of an ord or written agreement. - iii) Profit motive and sharing of profit :- Main characteristic of partnership into earn profit in business and divide it among the partners. - iv) Decision making and control: Every partner has a right to participate in management and decision making. - v) Unlimited Liability: Partners have unlimited liability. - vi) Lock of continuity: Firms existance comes to end by the death, Lunacy and insolvency of any of its partner. - vii) Principal Agent Relationship: Every partner plays double role of an owner and an agent.
+- i) More than one person :- Partnership needs a minimum number of two persons and maximum 50. - ii) Agreement :- It is an outcome of an oral or written agreement. - iii) Profit motive and sharing of profit: Main characteristic of partnership into earn profit in business and divide it among the partners. - iv) Decision making and control: Every partner has a right to participate in management and decision making. - v) Unlimited liability: Partners have unlimited liability. - vi) Lack of continuity:- Firm's existence comes to end by the death, lunacy and insolvency of any of its partner. - vii) Principal agent relationship: Every partner plays double role of an owner and an agent.